Skip to content

 Week 8+

 Significant collagen remodeling and skin tightening.
-Hair thickening and new growth in thinning areas.
+Possible hair follicle stimulation based on limited preclinical data.
 Reduced hyperpigmentation and age spots.

 Common Side Effects

-Tolerance: None — natural peptide that declines with age
+Tolerance: Not well-characterized — natural peptide that declines with age

 Cycling: Topical: continuous use is fine.
-Subq: 8-12 weeks on, 4 weeks off.
+Injections: 8-12 weeks on, 4 weeks off.

 Scientific Overview

-GHK-Cu is a naturally occurring copper-binding tripeptide (Glycyl-L-Histidyl-L-Lysine) with copper(II) ion.
-It functions as a broad-spectrum gene modulator, affecting expression of approximately 4,000 human genes.
-GHK-Cu upregulates genes involved in collagen synthesis (COL1A1, COL3A1), stem cell markers, and antioxidant enzymes (SOD, glutathione) while suppressing genes associated with inflammation (IL-6, TGF-β) and fibrinogenesis.
-Plasma levels decline from ~200 ng/mL at age 20 to ~80 ng/mL by age 60, correlating with age-related tissue degradation.
+GHK-Cu is a naturally occurring copper-binding tripeptide that modulates expression of ~4,000 human genes.
+Upregulates collagen synthesis (COL1A1, COL3A1), stem cell markers, and antioxidant enzymes while suppressing inflammation-associated genes.
+Plasma levels decline from ~200 ng/mL at age 20 to ~80 ng/mL by age 60.

 Dosing